Aleksandra Bechtel

 Aleksandra Martha Justine Bechtel (born October 1, 1972) is a Finnish-German TV-presenter and personality.
 In 1993, she started working for the new TV channel VIVA Germany as a VJ.
-Bechtel, in 1996, starred with Matthias Opdenhövel in the TV-show Bitte lächeln on RTL II for two years.
+Bechtel, and from 1996, starred with Matthias Opdenhövel in the TV show Bitte lächeln on RTL II for two years.

 She is married to Alexander Lassen.
 The couple has two sons.